-Given the context of the AZIMVTH Ashram, the natural surroundings and local ﬂora were her endless source of inspiration to create new prints.
-During her 4 week stay, Anna was introduced by Tarun Kumar to Ayurveda, the ancient Indian herbal medicine system, in general and the geometrical formation of 27 plants corresponding to the 27 divisions of a night sky as per Hindu astrology, in particular.
+Local ﬂora becomes endless source of inspiration to create new prints.
+During the residency, a participant is introduced to Ayurveda, the ancient Indian herbal medicine system, in general and the geometrical formation of 27 plants corresponding to the 27 divisions of a night sky as per Hindu astrology, in particular.
 While in residence, she developed 27 Sun exposure prints of the relevant leaves and drew outlines / frames on 27 large hand-made papers.

 Project A: 27 Specimens

-Anna made field visits and collected specimens of 27 different leaves.
-These were kept for drying, pressed within the pages of thick well thumbed Sanskrit books of scriptures at half-open studio at AZIMVTH.
-In a few weeks they were completely dried.
-Each of these was separately laminated between thin films.
+A participant can be sent specimens of 27 different leaves.
+These could be kept for drying, pressed within the pages of thick well thumbed Sanskrit or other books of scriptures.
+In a few weeks the leaves become completely dried.
+Each of these could be separately laminated between thin films.

 Project B: Solar Exposes

-Before laminating, each of the 27 leaves were kept on photo-sensitive papers and exposed in bright yet non-harsh winter Sun at the roof-top studio at AZIMVTH.
-Beautiful patterns were created by the Sun exposure.
+Before laminating, each of the 27 leaves could be kept on photo-sensitive papers and exposed in bright yet non-harsh Sun.
+Beautiful patterns get created by the Sun exposure.

 Project C: Water-colours